Manostion/Advanced-jQuery-scroll-progress-tracker/ReadMe.md

 ### Credits

-I'd like to thank Rene Mansveld for providing me with the "headline only markup"-solution.
+I'd like to thank Rene Mansveld (r.mansveld@spider-it.de) for providing me with the "headline only markup"-solution.

 ### Questions & Feedback